le0pard/le0pard.github.io/_posts/chef/2013-02-16-chef-server-getting-started-part-1.md

 Please enter the location of the validation key: [/etc/chef/validation.pem] .chef/validation.pem Please enter the path to a chef repository (or leave blank):
 Creating initial API user...
+{% endhighlight %}

+If you have such error:

+{% highlight bash %}
 ERROR: knife encountered an unexpected error
 This may be a bug in the 'configure' knife command or plugin Please collect the output of this command with the `-VV` option before filing a bug report.
 Exception: NoMethodError: undefined method `save' for #<Hash:0x007fa8fe123668>
 {% endhighlight %}

-Do not pay attention to an error at the end of the operation.
+This mean, what you are using chef version 11.0.0.
+This bug fixed in version 11.4.0.

 As a result, you should have a file ".chef/knife.rb" with similar content:

 {% highlight ruby %}
 log_level                :info